radavis/radavis.github.io/_posts/2017-05-23-middleware.md

 use ActionDispatch::Session::CookieStore
 use ActionDispatch::Flash
 ...
-run Wobbe::Application.routes  # the HTTP Verbs and Paths that Wobbe can respond to
+run YourRailsApp::Application.routes  # the HTTP Verbs and Paths that your app can respond to
 ```

 [Rails Middleware](http://edgeguides.rubyonrails.org/rails_on_rack.html#internal-middleware-stack)